andr37yen/interview-questions/node/README.md

 ## Principles
 * Implement all with Typescript
 * Don't use OOP principles and SOA architecture.
 Instead, try to make it as much functional (FP style) as possible
-* Use Either data structure to make your errors explicit
 * Try to keep CPU complexity as little as possible

+## Bonus points (not required):
+* Use Either data structure to make your errors explicit (not required)
-* As we use fp-ts library for functional programming in our codebase - it would be a plus if you use it as well
+* As we use fp-ts library for functional programming in our codebase - it would be a plus if you use it as well (not required)

 ## Task
-* You should create a single HTTP e``ndpoint which accepts the ID of the event and returns list of tickets that are available for that event
+* You should create a single HTTP endpoint which accepts the ID of the event and returns list of tickets that are available for that event
 * Ticket data should contain these fields:
     * Section
     * Row